-The K Club founded in 1992, is located in the little village of Straffan about 20 miles west of Dublin.
-It is widely acknowledged as the country’s most challenging inland layout, Set amongst 700 acres of lush Kildare countryside, the Palmer Course at the K Club is arguably the finest parkland golf course in Ireland and it hosted the Ryder Cup in 2006.
+The K Club, founded in 1992, is located in the little village of Straffan about 20 miles west of Dublin.
+It is widely acknowledged as the country’s most challenging inland layout.
+Set amongst 700 acres of lush Kildare countryside, the Palmer Course at the K Club is arguably the finest parkland golf course in Ireland which hosted the Ryder Cup in 2006.

 It has few if any weak holes and following a realistic birdie opportunity at the par five 1st hole, the sharp doglegging 2nd offers a much more fearsome challenge.
 The Smurfit Course (also known as the South Course) is the newer of the courses at the K-Club and hosted the European Open in 2004.
 The Course is a more open style inland links course with dune-like mounding and several plantations of wild shrub such as gorse and blackthorn.

 - FOUNDED 1992

 On Site: 5* K Club Hotel, Spa & Country Club

 Dublin City Centre: 4* O’Callaghan Davenport; 4* O’Callaghan Alexander; 3* O’Callaghan Monte Clare; 4* Clarence Hotel.

 The K Club is located in Co.
 Kildare, around 30 minutes east of Dublin city centre.
 The Resort is just off the main Dublin – Limerick Motorway and the Dublin – Galway Motorway, meaning you have quick access to the city centre and its many attractions, such as the Guinness Storehouse, Kilmainham Gaol, Dublin Zoo or Dublin Castle.